 When installing the unit on a rooftop, be sure the roof will support the additional weight.
+Locate unit such that incidental contact with flue hood is avoided.

 Rigging and handling of this equipment can be hazardous for many reasons due to the installation location (roofs, elevated structures, etc.).